effiemanyos/ms3-pmresources/README.md

 ### **🔹 User Needs**

-These are some crucial **user pain points or struggles** worth mentioning:
+These are some crucial **user pain points and struggles** worth mentioning:

 1. **Lack of Trust** <br>
 Entry level professionals, our main users, do not know how to differentiate between high-quality content and poor/fake Product Management content on the internet, as they do not have previus professional experience in the field; moreover, most of our users do not have a mentor guiding them in their journey.